 Scenario 1: You get hired and the company later decides to verify your GPA.
 Not only will you get fired, but you may also have ruined future opportunities.
 What happens if your next employer asks why you left your last job?
 Or if they can contact a reference at your previous job?

 Scenario 2: You get hired and after some time, the company decides to promote you to a higher-level position.
 They may look to verify your education and GPA.
 When they catch you in the lie, you're now jobless with a longer work history.
 It will look even worse for you if your next employer can't contact anyone from your last company.

-Your GPA only matters to a small selection of companies for a short period of time.
-It’s not worth lying over, when the consequences can be sudden and public.
+Listing your GPA on your resume only matters to a small selection of companies for a short period of time.
+It's not worth lying over, when the consequences can be sudden and public.
 Either include your actual GPA or skip it altogether.

 Good luck with your job search!